AtakanKayatekin/AtakanKayatekin/README.md

 ## Goals

-- Transition from console and browser-based exercises to real-world applications
-- Connect Java programs to relational databases via JDBC
+- Work on real-world projects rather than isolated exercises
+- Gain experience building end-to-end systems with real users and constraints
-- Learn modern frontend frameworks and backend APIs
+- Learn how to design, build, and iterate on production-oriented software
-- Improve software design, testing, and architectural skills
+- Improve architectural thinking, testing practices, and long-term maintainability
-- Build reliable, maintainable systems step by step
+- Grow through internships, mentorship, and collaborative development environments

 ---

+## Interests

+- **B2B platforms and SaaS products**, especially systems focused on workflow optimization and automation
+- **Mobile applications and casual/hyper-casual games**, where fast iteration and feedback loops matter
+- **Product strategy and problem-solving**, more than visual or aesthetic design
+- Prefer learning **engineering and delivery frameworks** (React, React Native, Flutter, Unity, Xcode) over design tools (Figma, Photoshop), with a focus on building functional, usable, and outcome-driven products
+- Interested in turning abstract problems into working systems that solve real needs rather than optimizing for purely visual presentation

+---

 **Author**
-Atakan — A motivated learner focused on building strong software foundations through structured practice, curiosity, and critical thinking.
+Atakan — A motivated learner transitioning from product & business development into software engineering through structured practice, curiosity, and critical thinking.